 Using a nitrogen-hardening treatment, rather than using additional carbon, offers the best of both worlds – it is both fortified and easy to maintain.

 Here’s the basic process: before the rod is forged, the raw metal is first immersed in liquid nitrogen at a chilly -58°F.

 Chemical compounds are actually transformed during this stage of production (from austenite to martensite), with the final result being a product that is stronger, sharper, and more resistant to corrosion… and a product that you don’t have to worry about polishing and sharpening after every use!
 Yay!

 To provide an accurate measurement of hardness, knife producers undergo the Rockwell Hardness test, which measures the hardness of steel with a numerical score.

-Chef Knife, white, available from Made In
+Chef’s Knife in black truffle, available from Made In

-The hardness of the blade is an important quality of a premium blade – one that’s too hard is more prone to breaking and chipping, while one that is too soft is dull and needs more maintenance to keep the edge sharp.
+The hardness of the blade is an important quality of a premium blade – one that’s too hard is more prone to breaking and chipping, while one that is too soft is dull and needs more frequent maintenance to keep the edge sharp.

 The combination of a fully forged and nitrogen-treated knife strikes the perfect balance between hardness and softness – it is strong enough to withstand heavy usage, without the risk of breaking.

 This gives the tool a superior Rockwell Hardness Score of 58-60.